-Assertiveness training is often recommended to people by self-help professionals as a means to communicate one's rights, desires, opinions and needs.
-This type of training is advantageous to many backgrounds, and there are typically no requirements or restrictions.
+People from many backgrounds find assertiveness training to be advantageous.
+There are typically no requirements or restrictions for entering these programs.
+This kind of education is often recommended to people by self-help professionals as a means to communicate one's rights, desires, opinions and needs.
 Upon program completion, participants are able to express themselves clearly, concisely and powerfully without feelings of aggression or fear of rejection.

 Individuals interested in learning more about assertive behavior read books or articles on the subject.
 The Internet provides additional information through assertiveness training discussion forums and demonstration videos.

 Assertiveness training is available in group workshops or seminars.
 Some tools and training are available online.